 A parent may choose to enroll their child (grades K-12) in Florida Virtual School internet computer-based public school.
-Contact the school Counselor for more information.
+Contact your child's School Counselor for more information.

 Parents also have a choice of enrolling their child in a "Home School Program".
 They are responsible for educating their own child and reporting annually to the superintendent about their progress.
 Information on the Home Education Program is available from the county office (863) 462-5000 Ext.
 1060.